MR-KANNADIGA/KANNADIGA-BOT/README.md

 - Open the terminal.
 - Paste this code.

-`pkg install python wget -y && pip install telethon && wget https://raw.githubusercontent.com/PROBOY-OP/PRO-USERBOT/Pro/String.py && python3 String.py`
+`pkg install python wget -y && pip install telethon && wget https://raw.githubusercontent.com/PRO-LEGENDBOT/PRO-USERBOT/PRO-LEGENDBOT/String.py && python3 String.py`
 - Fill API ID, API HASH, Phone number (with country code).
 - Paste the OTP received on Telegram.
 - If You have Enabled 2-Step Verification then fill your password.
 - Note that Termux Doesn't show passwords when filled.
 Just paste your password and hit enter.
-- Your Pro LegendBot Session Will be saved in your Telegram Saved Message.
+- Your PRO-LEGENDBOT Session Will be saved in your Telegram Saved Message.

 -----------